-- and accustomed fishing places along - 1.
-Restore Treaty-based tribal access rights to usual and accustomed fishing places along the restored river sides. - 2.
+- 1. Restore Treaty-based tribal access rights to usual and accustomed fishing places along the restored river sides. - 2.
 Restore Treaty-based tribal access rights to hunt and gather on ceded public lands alongside the restored river sides. - 3.
 Return tribal individual allotment lands in the reservoir area, taken by the federal government when the reservoirs were built, to tribal hands. - 4.
 Deed uncovered reservoir lands to appropriate tribes as partial compensation for prior damages caused by lower Snake River dams, or for other system damages.